dsi-clinic/the-clinic/admin/email_templates.md

 ### Project Placement

-[FOR THIS USE THE GMAIL MAIL MERGE.
-IT IS SUPER EASY.]
+Hi,

-I’m pleased to inform you that you have been matched with a project for the Autumn 2024 Data Science Clinic.
-Based on your experience and preferences, you have been selected for Project Name.
+I’m pleased to inform you that you have been matched with a project for the Winter 2025 Data Science Clinic.
+Based on your preferences, you have been selected for {{ project }}.

-If you would like to confirm your seat on the project, please let me know by responding to this email by Thursday, September 19th at 5pm.
+If you would like to confirm your seat on the project, please let me know by responding to this email by Friday, December 13 at 5pm.
 This course is over-subscribed.
 If you are unsure or cannot commit to taking this course next quarter, please let me know so that I can give the spot to one of the students on the waiting list.
 If we do not hear from you confirming your acceptance by this time you may lose your spot.

 During add/drop period, you should register for the course.
 Undergraduates should request the course via my.uchicago.edu.
 Graduate students should contact their advisor and use this email as proof of instructor consent to enroll in the course.

+Looking forward to working with you in the upcoming quarter.

+Best,
+[NAME]
 ---

 ### Rejection Email